 Two topic exams will be given during the semester.
 These topic exams (to be arranged) will be based on readings, homework, and activities presented in the class.
 A reading list will be given a week before a topic exam.
 There will be no make-up topic exams given unless illness or family emergency occur (these must be documented).

 A final exam for the course will be replaced by work on a final project.
 A final project may take different directions.
-One such direction is to develop a lesson based on one of the key ideas from mathematics core curriculum as recommended by New York State Department of Education (see mentioned above GRED 565 Course Materials).
+One such direction is to develop a lesson based on one of the key idea/strands from mathematics core curriculum as recommended by New York State Department of Education/Ontario Ministry of Education (see mentioned above GRED 565 Course Materials) and/or Common Core State Standards for Mathematics.
 The second direction is to structure a project as a journal that reflects on one's experience in observing an elementary mathematics classroom in the field.
 Reflections should describe one's observations in terms of their connection to ideas studied in the course.
 Finally, the third direction is to reflect on a possible involvement in teaching mathematics during a field experience.
 Regardless of a direction chosen, an underlying philosophy of a final project should be structured by the following basic assumptions of contemporary classroom discourse:

 The length of a final project is expected to be three to five pages (not fewer than a 1000-word document typed on a computer).
 Team projects (not more than three students in a team) are welcome, but collaboration on a project is not required.
 On the cover sheet of the project please type your e-mail address (it should include e-mail addresses of all team members if it's a collaborative project).